invertase/react-native-firebase/docs/contributing/testing.md

 ## Development Notes

-> JavaScript changes require restarting the React Native packager to take effect
+> JavaScript changes do **not** require restarting the React Native packager to take effect

 > Java changes will need to be rebuilt in Android Studio